jordanlope/APICapstone/README.md

 # APICapstone
-This project allows a user to fetch a question from an API and get feedback on their choice.
-Final project will allow users to specify parameters on quiz.
+This project allows a user to fetch a random question from an API and get feedback on their choice.